Can you help track the changing distribution of the rare Hairy-footed Flower Bee in the North East?

 The Hairy-footed Flower Bee is a solitary bee rarely recorded in the North East.
-Records are clustered around Alnwick in North Northumberland with no records from South Northumberland or County Durham.
-It is fantastic to see that this bee has been sighted by participants of The North East Bee Hunt.
-If you live in North Northumberland, you may have spotted this bumblebee lookalike in your gardens and allotments this spring.
+Records are clustered around the Alnwick area in North Northumberland with no records from South Northumberland or County Durham.
+It is fantastic to see that this bee was sighted by participants of the North East Bee Hunt in 2020.
+Bee Hunt records in 2020 revealed new areas for this bee, with records from Felton and Howick.
+If you live in Northumberland, you may spot this bumblebee lookalike in your gardens, allotments and green spaces this spring.

 On the wing from March to June, this species forages on a wide variety of early-flowering plants such as Dead-nettles, Pulmonaria and Primroses.
-As a species of solitary bee, the females single-handedly construct and provision their own nest burrows.
-This bee favours nesting in old cob walls, soft mortar joints and other soft vertical faces.
-The nests are lined with clumped together soil particles and each egg is provisioned with pollen.
+As a species of solitary bee, the females construct and provision their own nest burrows alone.
+This bee nests in old cob walls, soft mortar joints and other soft vertical faces.
+The nests are lined with clumped together soil particles and each egg is provisioned with pollen and nectar.
 In favourable locations, females can be nesting close together in large groups.

 If live in North Northumberland, particularly around the Alnwick area, and you have photographed what you think could be a Hairy-footed Flower Bee, please share it with us on our social media platforms or email us at firstname.lastname@example.org.

 By submitting your sightings of this bee to the North East Bee Hunt’s iRecord activity form, you can help to build up a more accurate picture of their distribution in the region.